Bootylicious: Live performances

 Destiny's Child opened the inaugural BET Awards (2001) with a performance of "Bootylicious".
-They also performed it on both Michael Jackson: 30th Anniversary Special concerts, complete with their rendition of his dance moves.
+They also performed it on both Michael Jackson: 30th Anniversary Celebration concerts, complete with their rendition of his dance moves.
 Before the video's premiere, the group had dedicated the video to Michael Jackson.
 According to Kelly Rowland, Jackson liked the song so much that when he saw them for the first time, he started to sing it and they were very surprised.
 On February 3, 2013, Beyoncé performed the song along with Rowland and Williams during the Super Bowl XLVII halftime show.
-They also performed Beyonce's "Single Ladies (Put a Ring on It)".
+They also performed Beyoncé's "Single Ladies (Put a Ring on It)".